petersopko/gptcodepal/README.md

-# GPT-4 Prompt Interface with Vue 3 and Vite
+# CodePal-GPT4: Interface with Vue 3 and Vite

-This project provides an interface for interacting with the GPT-4 AI model using Vue 3 and Vite.
-The interface allows users to write code, submit it to GPT-4, and receive generated content based on their input.
-It features a clean and easy-to-use design with support for multiple tabs and a real-time token counter.
+CodePal-GPT4 is a friendly and powerful tool for developers, tinkerers, and programmers.
+It provides an interactive interface for working with the GPT-4 AI model, helping you generate code and content with ease.
+Built with Vue 3 and Vite, the interface is clean, efficient, and easy to use.

+## Features

+- Write and submit code to GPT-4
+- Receive generated content based on your input
+- Support for multiple tabs
+- Real-time token counter

 ## Project Structure

 The project is organized as follows:

 ```

-gpt-4-prompt-interface
+codepal-gpt4
 ├─ backend
 │  └─ app.py
 ├─ index.html